 CIM Programs-Resume Tip Sheet

-Tips for creating key sections of a culinary graduate’s resume:
+Instructions for creating a culinary resume:

 A. Heading

-List your credentials like this:
+List your contact information at the top center like this:

 Street Address, City, MI 00000

-(000) 000-0000
+(000) 000-0000 sgarciaemail@gmail.com

-sgarciaemail@gmail.com LinkedIn Profile/Customized URL
+LinkedIn Profile/Customized URL

-*If you have filed the paperwork with the American Culinary Federation and are a Certified Culinarian use this: Shawn Garcia, CC
+*If you have filed the paperwork with the American Culinary Federation and are a Certified Culinarian use this: SHAWN GARCIA, CC

-If you have filed the paperwork with the American Culinary Federation and are a Certified Pastry Culinarian use this: Shawn Garcia, CPC
+If you have filed the paperwork with the American Culinary Federation and are a Certified Pastry Culinarian use this: SHAWN GARCIA, CPC

 B. Professional Skills